FAQ

 How can I get a copy of an old NOAA chart?

-NOAA's Historical Map & Chart Collection contains over 35,000 images - charts, maps, sketches, and more - that are available free to the public.
+NOAA's Historical Map & Chart Collection contains over 35,000 images — cancelled nautical charts, maps, sketches, and more — that are available free to the public.

-When republishing a NOAA chart or a portion of a chart image, we request the citation, "Provided by NOAA Office of Coast Survey, nauticalcharts.noaa.gov" be used, although this is not required.
-More information on how copyrights apply to government publications can be found at U.S. Government Works.
+These historical charts are in the public domain and may be used for any purpose free of charge.
+When republishing a NOAA chart or a portion of a chart image, we request the citation, "Provided by NOAA Office of Coast Survey” be used, although this is not required.
+More information on how copyrights apply to government publications can be found at: www.usa.gov/government-copyright.

 What is an electronic navigational chart?